Filling the missing middle: A method for impact evaluators on a budget

 However, a follow-up GIE on PPTAL’s effects on land-related conflicts, recently published in the Journal of Economics and Environmental Management, reveals that the incidence of land-related conflict significantly fell in PPTAL communities, and that these effects grew over time.
 The PPTAL case shows how not just one, but multiple GIEs can be conducted for development projects, even if the project was not designed to incorporate such an evaluation in the first place.

 GIEs are powerful methods of project evaluation that can match the strength of RCTs while addressing some of their shortfalls.
 While GIEs are not suitable for all development projects, they allow researchers to geospatially analyze project impact in a quick and cost-effective way.
 For more on GIE methods, their advantages and disadvantages, and their use cases across countries, sectors, intervention types, and development organizations, dive into the full primer on GIEs.

 Editor’s Note: Interested to learn more about measuring development outcomes using geospatial data for impact evaluation?
-Join Ariel BenYishay, AidData’s Chief Economist, at the Center for Global Development in Washington, DC on Wednesday, February 21st from 4-5:30 PM for an overview of the growing field of geospatial impact evaluation.
-Dr. BenYishay will share a recent case study using geospatial data that measured the impacts of Chinese development activities on sensitive forests in Tanzania and Cambodia between 2000 and 2014 that shows how powerful this tool can be.
-The seminar will be live-streamed and a recording made available.
-RSVP at the Center for Global Development.
+Ariel BenYishay, AidData’s Chief Economist, presented an overview of the growing field of geospatial impact evaluation at an event in February at the Center for Global Development.
+Dr. BenYishay shared a recent case study using geospatial data that measured the impacts of Chinese development activities on sensitive forests in Tanzania and Cambodia between 2000 and 2014 that shows how powerful this tool can be.
+Watch a recording of the seminar via the Center for Global Development.